 Step 1 - File approval

 Once the extraction workflow has been successfully executed, the extraction file must be approved (provided that extraction file approval was selected in the delivery settings).

-For more on this, refer to Approving an extraction file.
+For more on this, refer to Approve an extraction file.